OwolabiMO/Utiva-Data-Exploration/README.md

 B) Brand Analysis
 C) Countries Analysis

 Before importing the international breweries file (csv) into pgadmin, I created a database and named it international_breweries then i right click and navigated to query tool.
-I entered the following codes which was generated from the properties of each table colon in the file.
+I entered the following query script which was generated from the properties of each table colon in the file.
 Below is the query script written:

 -- CREATE TABLE public.
 International_breweries(